Skip to main content

 What is blockchain?

-Let's start with answering this fundamental question.
-The most straightforward explanation is that it is a distributed and decentralised public ledger.
-But why is it called "blockchain" and how does it work?
-So the term "blockchain" comes from the fact that a "block" contains a transaction - a new piece of data, and it can be anything, starting from medical records to voting records.
-Once we have a block, the next transaction creates another block, and they are all added to a chain, hence the name: blockchain, which is a chain of blocks (or a chain of transactions).
+The simplest explanation: it’s a distributed and decentralised public ledger.
+The name “blockchain” comes from the fact that a “block” contains a transaction (a new piece of data, anything from medical records to voting records).
+Each new transaction creates another block, and they’re all bolted onto a chain.
+Hence: blockchain, a chain of blocks.

 Please note that often blockchain and cryptocurrencies (like Bitcoin) seem to be used interchangeably - this is however not true.
 The blockchain is the technology that enables cryptocurrencies like Bitcoin to exist in the first place.

-Let's talk about this "distributed and decentralised public ledger" concept a bit more.
-The data held by blockchain is shared, meaning that there's no centralised version of the data available anywhere since the data is distributed amongst multiple (hundreds, thousands or even millions) computers - and the information that is stored is open to everyone.
+Let’s dig into the “distributed and decentralised public ledger” bit.
+The data held by a blockchain is shared, meaning there’s no centralised version sitting anywhere.
+It’s distributed amongst hundreds, thousands, or even millions of computers, and the stored information is open to everyone.

 Get the code